The Power of Forgiveness

-The Power of Forgiveness is a 2008 documentary by Martin Doblmeier about the process of forgiveness.
+The Power of Forgiveness is a 2008 documentary film by Martin Doblmeier about the process of forgiveness.
 It features interviews with renowned Buddhist teacher Thich Nhat Hanh, Nobel Laureate Elie Wiesel, best-selling authors Thomas Moore and Marianne Williamson and others.

 Release and reception

 The film was released in 2008, had its world premier at Dawn Breakers International Film Festival and was broadcast on television stations across the United States.